Let's explore the three core elements that make up 3D objects in Three.js: Geometry, Materials, and Mesh.

 const sphereGeometry = new THREE.SphereGeometry(radius, widthSegments, heightSegments);

-// plane
+// Plane

 const planeGeometry = new THREE.PlaneGeometry(width, height);